-Accounting standard IAS18 (Revenue) is applied in accounting for revenue arising from the following transactions and events:
+IFRS 15 (Revenue from Contracts with Customers) is applied in accounting for revenue arising from the following transactions and events:

 - the sale of goods

 - the rendering of services

 - interest, royalties and dividends.

 - non-exchange transactions (i.e. council tax)

 - where previously a liability had been recognised (i.e. creditor) on satisfying the revenue recognition criteria